Hmada96ariqat/parabank-qa-automation/Test_Cases.md

 5. Click the Login button.

 **Expected Result**
-1. User remains on the login page (no navigation to Accounts Overview).
-2. An error message is displayed (e.g. “The username and password could not be verified”).
+1. An error message is displayed (e.g. “The username and password could not be verified”).
-3. The Accounts Overview page and account list are not visible.
+2. The Accounts Overview page is not visible.

-**Actual Result**
-- the website log me in no matter if the creds were wrong

 ---